Police Discipline

 Overview

-The Civilian Office of Police Accountability (COPA), the Police Department, and the Police Board have different roles.
+The process for addressing allegations of misconduct by sworn officers of the Chicago Police Department (CPD) is carried out by several independent City agencies.
+The Civilian Office of Police Accountability (COPA), CPD, and the Police Board have different powers and duties.
 The responsibility to receive complaints of alleged misconduct by Chicago police officers rests with COPA.
-Depending on the nature of the allegations, either COPA or the Police Department's Bureau of Internal Affairs will investigate the complaint.
-The Board’s role is to decide those disciplinary matters that are filed with the Board.
+Depending on the nature of the allegations, either COPA or CPD's Bureau of Internal Affairs investigates the complaint; in certain instances alleged misconduct is investigated by the City's Office of Inspector General.
+The Police Board’s role is to decide those disciplinary cases that are filed with the Board.

 The Police Board's Role

-The Police Board decides disciplinary matters involving allegations of serious misconduct made against members of the Chicago Police Department.
+The Police Board decides disciplinary cases involving allegations of serious misconduct made against members of the Chicago Police Department.
 The Board has the responsibility to:

 See Allegations of Police Misconduct: A Guide to the Complaint and Disciplinary Process and other Police Board publications for detailed information.